Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless

-Moreover, using the implementation Fig.~\ref{fig:HybridAtom_v01}, the complex amplitude sensed at the waveguides does not necessarily exhibit an one-to-one relationship with that at each meta-atom.
-This is since the wave coupled by the meta-atom into the substrate layer travels along it, gets reflect from boundaries, and can couple to all sampling waveguides.
-This overall effect can be considered as information multiplexing, and can be pre-characterized into a sensing matrix, which can be used to retrieve the channel information.
-In an alternative implementation to Fig.~\ref{fig:HybridAtom_v01}, each meta-atom is directly connected to a sampling waveguide; the wave incident on different meta-atoms will now have minimal coupling.
-In this case, one has a nearly one-to-one relationship between the wave at the meta-atom and the one at the sampling waveguide, and the resulting multiplexing factor can be used for noise mitigation.
+Moreover, using the implementation in Fig.~\ref{fig:HybridAtom_v01}, the complex amplitude sensed at the waveguides does not necessarily exhibit an one-to-one relationship with that at each meta-atom.
+This happens because the wave coupled by each of them into the substrate layer travels along it, gets reflected from boundaries, and can couple to all other sampling waveguides.
+This overall effect can be considered as information multiplexing, and can be pre-characterized into a sensing matrix, which may be used for channel estimation.
+In an alternative implementation to Fig.~\ref{fig:HybridAtom_v01}, each hybrid meta-atom can be directly connected to a sampling waveguide; the wave incident on different meta-atoms will now have minimal coupling.
+In this case, one has a nearly one-to-one relationship between the wave impinging at the meta-atom and the one at the sampling waveguide, and the resulting multiplexing factor can be used for noise mitigation.